Calcium and the Diamond of Death: The Critical Role of Calcium in Trauma Resuscitation

 Coagulopathy

-Coagulopathy in trauma often starts at the time of the injury due to blood loss, and hypothermia and acidosis worsen it.
-Excessive crystalloid infusion disrupts clot formation; balanced resuscitation and early blood products are essential.
+Coagulopathy in trauma often starts at the time of the injury due to blood loss.
+Hypothermia and acidosis worsen it.
+Excessive crystalloid infusion disrupts clot formation.
+Balanced resuscitation and early blood products are essential.
 Coagulopathy contributes to the leading cause of preventable death in trauma: uncontrolled bleeding.

 Acidosis

 Acidosis causes weaker clots and significantly prolongs clotting time.
-Although acidosis often develops as a result of shock and inadequate tissue perfusion, resuscitation decisions can unintentionally make it worse.
-Administering large volumes of normal saline — which has a low pH (around 5.5) and a high chloride concentration — can contribute to hyperchloremic acidosis and further destabilize the patient.
+Although acidosis often develops as a result of shock and inadequate tissue perfusion, resuscitation decisions can unintentionally worsen it.
+Administering large volumes of normal saline—which has a low pH (around 5.5) and a high chloride concentration—can contribute to hyperchloremic acidosis and further destabilize the patient.

 Stabilize pH